-- More In Common lessons teach learners about the value of laws.
+- PSHCE lessons teach learners about the value of laws.

 - Our school environment promotes liberty, independence and individuality.

 - Learners at UBHS are encouraged to know and understand their right and personal freedom.
-Through More In Common lessons and INSPIRE tutor time they know how to exercise these safely and have an opportunity to do so.
+Through PSHCE lessons and Aspire tutor time they know how to exercise these safely and have an opportunity to do so.

-- The Learner Leadership Group gives an opportunity for learner to have an input to what we do in school and have successfully campaigned for lockers and new toilets in school.
+- School Council gives an opportunity for learner voice and they have successfully campaigned for lockers and new toilets in school.